ComfyNodePRs/PR-ComfyUI_deepDeband-95caa8f7/README.md

 # ComfyUI_deepDeband
 ComyUI wrapper for RaymondLZhou/deepDeband image and video debanding

 <hr>
 WARNING: thit is an experimental development repo, you have to expect bugs, not to be used in a production environment.
 <hr>

 ## Notes
+When the repo is downloaded the model are automatically downloaded via GIT LFS, this should require ~~ 300 MB of storage.

 The default implementation of deepDeband uses the following functions:
 ```
 cleanup.cleanup() # delete precedent ./temp/*